Garbrandt/tenet/README.md

 ## Contribution

 Please make sure to read the [Contributing Guide](https://github.com/Garbrandt/tenet/blob/dev/.github/CONTRIBUTING.md) before making a pull request.
-If you have a Vue-related project/component/tool, add it with a pull request to [this curated list](https://github.com/Garbrandt/awesome-tenet)!
+If you have a Tenet project/component/tool, add it with a pull request to [this curated list](https://github.com/Garbrandt/awesome-tenet)!

-Thank you to all the people who already contributed to Vue!
+Thank you to all the people who already contributed to Tenet!

 <a href="https://github.com/Garbrandt/tenet/graphs/contributors"><img src="https://opencollective.com/vuejs/contributors.svg?width=890" /></a>